Senzing/postgresql-performance/README.md

 ## LUKS disk encryption
 I do my performance runs with full disk encryption using Linux LUKS on LVM, mdraid0, etc.  This tries to characterize real world and not ideal workloads.
 There are some parameters to the crypt devices that can be helpful and more coming in newer kernels.

+** Note that I tried the newer kernel settings and it was terrible.
+More to look at here though.

 ```
 Ubuntu 20.04 w/ 5.4 kernel